agapow/py-qanda/README.txt

-Interactive command-line programs need to query users for information, be it text, choices from a list, or simple yes-or-no answers. *qanda* is a Python module of simple functions to prompt users for such information, with validation and cleanup of answers, allowing default responses, consistent formatting and presentation of help text, hints and choices.
-It is not a replacement for textual interfaces like curses and urwid, but intended solely for simple console scripts.
+Interactive command-line programs need to query users for information, be it text, choices from a list, or simple yes-or-no answers. *qanda* is a Python module of simple functions to prompt users for such information, allowing validation and cleanup of answers, default responses, consistent formatting and presentation of help text, hints and choices.
+It is not a replacement for textual interfaces like curses and urwid, but intended solely for simple console scripts with user input is required.

 Installation